Sign in to access your HIS profile below.

 The applicant must be able to take a one year leave of absence (or FTE) from their current post and receive an honorary contract at the Institution.

-The fellowship year is based at the applicant’s chosen host institution (such as hospital trust, academic organisation or Public Health England) and an honorary contract with the institution should be drawn up, together with a job description (in agreement with the Society).
+The fellowship year is based at the applicant’s chosen host institution (such as hospital trust, academic organisation or The UK Health Security Agency) and an honorary contract with the institution should be drawn up, together with a job description (in agreement with the Society).

 Suggestions include, but are not limited to:

-• Development of specialist skills and expertise with the potential to become a regional and/or national
+Development of specialist skills and expertise with the potential to become a regional and/or national resource of expertise

 • Gain experience as a part time trainee editor for the JHI